Explosions At Mosque Kill At Least 62 People In Afghanistan

 Two blasts devastated a mosque in eastern Afghanistan during Friday prayers, killing at least 62 people and wounding dozens more, according to the local government in Nangarhar province.

-There has been no claim of responsibility so far; Afghan outlet TOLO News reports, "The Taliban has denied responsibility for the blasts."
+There has been no claim of responsibility so far.
+Afghan outlet TOLOnews reports, "The Taliban has denied responsibility for the blasts."

-"The spokesman for the provincial governor said the blasts caused the roof of the mosque to collapse on top of worshippers who had gathered for Friday prayers in the Haska Mena district," NPR's Diaa Hadid reports from Islamabad.
+"The spokesman for the provincial governor said the blasts caused the roof of the mosque to collapse on top of worshippers who had gathered for Friday prayers in the Haska Mena district," NPR's Diaa Hadid reports from Islamabad, Pakistan.
 "It's the most serious militant attack against civilians in weeks.
 ISIS has attacked Shiite places of worship in the past — but it wasn't immediately clear why this mosque was targeted."

 President Ashraf Ghani condemned the attack through his spokesman, Sediq Sediqqi.
-Despite reports of the Taliban's denial of involvement, Sediqqi also called out the Taliban, saying via Twitter, "The Taliban and their partners heinous crimes continue to target civilians in time of worship."
+Despite reports of the Taliban's denial of involvement, Sediqqi called out the Taliban, saying via Twitter, "The Taliban and their partners heinous crimes continue to target civilians in time of worship."

 62 Killed in Two Blasts in #Nangarhar Mosquehttps://t.co/pyQZxVRz7R pic.twitter.com/qveWUT0JlN— TOLOnews (@TOLOnews) October 18, 2019